Design comparison

 0 -

-- @NasifuadPosted 21 days ago
+- @NasifuadPosted about 1 month ago

 In the container no need to set a fixed height or width.
 It would make it more responsive and get rid of extra media queries.
 Add padding to the container that would make it look more good.